James Cosmo

 James Ronald Gordon Copeland (born 1947), known professionally as James Cosmo, is a Scottish actor.
 Known for his character work, he has played supporting roles in films such as Highlander (1986), Braveheart (1995), Trainspotting (1996), Troy (2004), The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), Ben-Hur (2016), and Wonder Woman (2017).
-On television, he appeared as Father Kellan Ashby on the third season of Sons of Anarchy (2010), Jeor Mormont on HBO's Game of Thrones (2011–2013), Farder Coram in the BBC series His Dark Materials (2019), and Luka Gocharov on the third season of Amazon Prime's Jack Ryan (2022).
+On television, he appeared as Father Kellan Ashby on the third season of Sons of Anarchy (2010), Jeor Mormont on HBO's Game of Thrones (2011–2013), Farder Coram in the BBC series His Dark Materials (2019), Luka Gocharov on the third season of Amazon Prime's Jack Ryan (2022) and Fraser Warren on the first season of Nightsleeper.
 Cosmo appeared as a contestant on the nineteenth series of Celebrity Big Brother in 2017, finishing in fourth place.

 Early life

 Cosmo is the son of actor James Copeland and Helen Goodlet Findlay.
 He attended Hartfield Primary School in Dumbarton.
 Through his father, young James played cricket on Hampstead Heath with Sean Connery while his father was in the pub with Peter O'Toole.
-He has a sister named Laura.
+He has a sister.
 When he was 11, he moved back to Glasgow and later he worked for a time at Arnott Young shipbreakers in Dalmuir.